os-fpga/post_build_artifacts/README.md

 # post_build_artifacts

-This repo will hold the compiled artifacts of open source tools.
+This repo holds the compiled artifacts of open source tools like GCC, Qt etc.